 Tyson Industrial Maintenance Mechanics

 Tyson Industrial Maintenance Mechanics repair and perform preventative maintenance on machines, equipment and facilities; this Industrial Maintenance Mechanics program offers welding, mechanical, electrical and hydraulic training.
-Hawkeye Community College facilitates two nine-month programs annually, due to COVID-19 the class size is currently restricted to 12 students per program.
+Hawkeye Community College facilitates two eight-month programs annually.

 As a part of the program, participants receive training in:

 - Industrial Pneumatics

 This program has also been approved as a registered apprenticeship program through the Department of Labor.